NihilNobody/Q-Multi-Hop-Simulation/README.md

 Bootstrapped confidence-style measures for internal consistency (used in selection)

 This provides a standardized comparison across quantum (transmon, Majorana) and biological (FMO, radical-pair) coherence systems.
-Purpose:
 This is not intended for replication or open-source distribution.

 Its purpose is to provide:

 Compact evaluation-ready snapshot of CPUD scaling behavior